VMBlakelock/bouquetblooms/README.md

 **User friendly:** Each page has its own purpose and uses a simple mouse movement on desktop and scroll movement on mobiles and tablets to provide easy navigation.

-**Fonts and Colours:** Simplistic design incorporating only minimal colour and text.
+**Fonts and Colours:** Simplistic design incorporating only pastel colour and minimal text.

 **Navbar:** A Bootstrap fixed Navbar at the top on desktop and a side navbar on mobiles and tablets.
 The navbar links to the site pages, this changes dependent on the users status: Logged in, Logged out.

 **Button:** Chosen from Bootstrap the buttons when clicked do something and confirm user actions.
-Buttons are big and small an over different colours and provide 'word' instruction.
+Buttons are big and small an of different colours and provide 'word' instruction.

 **Forms:** Code from Bootstrap.
-The Register, Log In, Add Recipe and Edit Recipe pages all have forms on that are required to be completed.
+The Register, Log In, pages both have forms on that are required to be completed.
 The forms are self explanatory.
-They have a drop down, so the user can select a recipe category.
-They also have input fields and textareas that are set with min-length and max-length classes.
+They have input fields and textareas that are set with min-length and max-length classes.

-**Icons:** Font Awesome icons are used on the form fields to provide instructions aswell as for design.
+**Icons:** Font Awesome icons are used on the form fields to provide instructions aswell as for design, the font awesome kit is used in the code.

-**Images:** Bold and relevant images are used in the design.
-Selected images provide a luxury feel.
+**Images:** Vibrant images are used in the design.
+Selected images provide an idea of the product on offer.

-**Hyperlinks:** There is a hyperlink on the 'Register page', 'Login page' and 'Profile page' to redirect users to an alternative area dependent on their next wanted action.
+**Hyperlinks:** There is a hyperlink on the 'Register page', 'Login page' to redirect users to an alternative area dependent on their next wanted action.

-**Flash Messages:** Flash messages provide feedback to users.
-Users that have an unsuccessful login will receive the message "Incorrect Username and/or Password".
-The 'Registered users' will see, "Welcome, USERNAME" on login and on logging out user will receive the message "You have successfully logged out".
-Flash messages are also used for confirming a recipe has been added, edited and deleted.

-**Favourites Toggle:** A Favourites Toggle for the user to highlight if a recipe is a user favourite.
+**Search Bar:** Have a 'Search' bar, so users can search for specific recipe using key words.

 **Footer:** The footer provides a clear indication of the end of the page.